Indicia-Team/support_files/Elasticsearch/README.md

     using Chrome instead.
   * Rename the downloaded file to taxa.csv and replace the file in Elasticsearch/data in your working folder.
+  * Edit the file in a text editor.
+Remove the first row (column titles) and perform the following replacements where <space> must be changed to a real
+    space:
+    * """," replace with ":<space>
+    * """ with "
+    * "\n replace with \n

 To update the taxon-paths.yml file with a fresh copy of the data, repeat the steps above for the prepare-taxon-paths.sql file, saving the results as